The 20 Things People Used To Cheap Out On, But Now They Swear by the Expensive Versions

 Makeup

-Another user agreed to say, “I’d also like to add that higher quality makeup not only performs better, it lasts longer, not only when applied, but in terms of how often you have to buy it.
-The product is much denser with pigmentation, which means you need to apply a lot less.”
+Higher quality makeup not only performs better, but it also lasts longer, both when applied and in terms of how often you need to repurchase it.
+The product is much denser in pigmentation, so you need to apply much less.

-Since Makeup goes on your face, it’s important to invest in quality products with a safe ingredient list.
+Since makeup goes on your face, investing in quality products with a safe ingredient list is always the smart move.

 Shoes